 a.
 Any person who shall violate any of the provisions of the code hereby adopted or fail to comply therewith or who shall violate or fail to comply with any order made thereunder or who shall build in violation of any detailed statement of specifications or plans submitted and approved thereunder or any certificate or permit issued thereunder, and from which no appeal has been taken or who shall fail to comply with such an order as affirmed or modified by the city council or by a court of competent jurisdiction, within the time fixed herein, shall severally for each and every such violation and noncompliance respectively be guilty of a misdemeanor, punishable as set forth in the city charter.
-The imposition of one penalty for any violation shall not excuse the violation or permit it to continue; and all such persons shall be required to correct or remedy such violations or defects within a reasonable time; and when not otherwise specified, each day that prohibited conditions are maintained shall constitute a separate offense.
+The imposition of one (1) penalty for any violation shall not excuse the violations or defects within a reasonable time; and when not otherwise specified, each day that prohibited conditions are maintained shall constitute a separate offense.

-- b.
-The application of the above penalty shall not be held to prevent the enforced removal of prohibited conditions. - c.
-Nothing contained in this section shall be construed to prevent the city from taking whatever appropriate civil action it deems necessary to enforce any of the provisions of this code or of this chapter.
+b.
+The application of the above penalty shall not be held to prevent the enforced removal of prohibited conditions.

+c.
+Nothing contained in this sSection shall be construed to prevent the city from taking whatever appropriate civil action it deems necessary to enforce any of the provisions of this code or of this eChapter.